midhunkalarikkal/FullDomain/Notes/js.md

 `Arrow Functions`
 ------------------
-Arrow functions do not have their own this.
+Arrow functions do not have their own `this`.
 They inherit this from the enclosing scope.
 In other words, they do not have the concept of dynamic this.
 ```js
 const myFunction = () => {
   console.log(this); // 'this' is determined by the surrounding scope